netbox-community/netbox-operator/README.md

 - Create kind cluster with a NetBox deployment: `make create-kind`
 - Port-forward NetBox: `kubectl port-forward deploy/netbox 8080:8080 -n default`
-- Open http://localhost:8080 in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
+- Open <http://localhost:8080> in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
 - Deploy the NetBox Operator on the local kind cluster: `make deploy-kind`

 ### Running the NetBox Operator on your machine and NetBox on a local kind cluster

 - Create kind cluster with a NetBox deployment: `make create-kind`
 - Port-forward NetBox: `kubectl port-forward deploy/netbox 8080:8080 -n default`
-- Open http://localhost:8080 in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
+- Open <http://localhost:8080> in your favorite browser and log in with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster.
 - Open a new terminal window and export the following environment variables:

-    ```
+    ```bash
     export NETBOX_HOST="localhost:8080"
     export AUTH_TOKEN="0123456789abcdef0123456789abcdef01234567"
     export POD_NAMESPACE="default"
     export HTTPS_ENABLE="false"
     export NETBOX_RESTORATION_HASH_FIELD_NAME="netboxOperatorRestorationHash"
     ```

 - Run the NetBox Operator locally (in a new terminal window) `make install && make run`

 ### Running the NetBox Operator on your machine using an existing NetBox and Kubernetes cluster

-Note: This requires a running NetBox instance that you can use (e.g. https://demo.netbox.dev) as well as a kubernetes cluster (can be as simple as `kind create cluster`)
+Note: This requires a running NetBox instance that you can use (e.g. <https://demo.netbox.dev>) as well as a kubernetes cluster (can be as simple as `kind create cluster`)

 - Prepare NetBox (based on the demo NetBox instance):
-  - Open https://demo.netbox.dev/plugins/demo/login/ and create any user
+  - Open <https://demo.netbox.dev/plugins/demo/login/> and create any user
-  - Open https://demo.netbox.dev/user/api-tokens/ and create a token "0123456789abcdef0123456789abcdef01234567" with default settings
+  - Open <https://demo.netbox.dev/user/api-tokens/> and create a token "0123456789abcdef0123456789abcdef01234567" with default settings
-  - Open https://demo.netbox.dev/extras/custom-fields/add/ and create a custom field called "netboxOperatorRestorationHash" for Object types "IPAM > IP Address" and "IPAM > Prefix"
+  - Open <https://demo.netbox.dev/extras/custom-fields/add/> and create a custom field called "netboxOperatorRestorationHash" for Object types "IPAM > IP Address" and "IPAM > Prefix"
 - Open a new terminal window and export the following environment variables (adjust the API :

-    ```
+    ```bash
     export NETBOX_HOST="demo.netbox.dev"
     export AUTH_TOKEN="0123456789abcdef0123456789abcdef01234567"
     export POD_NAMESPACE="default"
     export HTTPS_ENABLE="true"
     export NETBOX_RESTORATION_HASH_FIELD_NAME="netboxOperatorRestorationHash"
     ```

 - Run the NetBox Operator locally (in a new terminal window) `make install && make run`

 ## Testing NetBox Operator using samples